What information does Netbriefings.com collect from site visitors?

 How do I remove my name, email address and personal information from Netbriefings email communications and/or web site registration databases?

 Netbriefings will occasionally offer an email communication to interested parties to provide the latest Netbriefings news, events and information.
 You will find instructions on how to unsubscribe from these communications at the bottom of each email.
-You may also an email to subcancel@Netbriefings.com to unsubscribe immediately.
+You may also an email to subcancel@Netbriefings.com

 In what instances may Netbriefings be obligated to provide information about its site visitors?